 SAMA-SAMA ANG PAMILYA

-The sama-sama kasama mindset is deeply entrenched in Filipino culture.
-From birth to death, a Filipino must always have a kasama.
-A baby must have a yaya, but the yaya stays even when the baby has grown up.
-She becomes the kasambahay- or kasama sa bahay (a helper or caretaker).
-Rarely are average Filipinos comfortable with just a book while stationary or mobile.
-They will always seek the crowd of other Filipino communities and will patronize places which allow loud and noisy conversations.
-They don't mind overpopulated beaches and overcrowded fastfood centers.
-Families routinely flock to the malls on weekends to dine and shop or window shop together, wheeling their gandads and grandmamas, and pushing their toddlers in carts with the toddler's yayas in tow.
+Most Filipinos aren't comfortable alone, and are less likely inclined to bring a book to read while waiting or traveling.
+They tend to seek the crowd of other Filipino communities and will patronize places which will allow loud and noisy conversations.
+Families don't mind overpopulated beaches and overcrowded fast-food centers.
+They routinely flock to the malls on weekends to dine and shop or window shop together, sometimes even wheeling their lolo and lola, and pushing their toddlers in carts with the toddler's yayas in tow.

 SAMA-SAMA DURING FIESTA

 Feasts are always opportune times to gather people around the host, and hosts relish the idea of having many guests, since this is also a sign of popularity.
 The sama-sama, kasama mentality is extended to the relationships brought about by any political exercise where a prospective candidate's charisma is evidenced by his huge number of followers (maraming sumasama).
 Indeed, every political campaign involves a chain of relations and a loyal circle of hangers on, friends or acquaintances-turned-supporters, all getting out on a limb together in support of their patrons.